tegonal/scripts/README.md

 Parameters:
 -v                   The version to release in the format vX.Y.Z(-RC...)
--k|--key             The GPG private key which shall be used to sign the files --scripts-dir        The directory which needs to contain before-pr.sh etc.
---sign-fn            Function which is called to determine what files should be signed.
+-k|--key             The GPG private key which shall be used to sign the files --sign-fn            Function which is called to determine what files should be signed.
 It should be based find and allow to pass further arguments (we will i.a. pass -print0)
+--project-dir        (optional) The projects directory -- default: .
 -p|--pattern         (optional) pattern which is used in a perl command (separator /) to search & replace additional occurrences.
 It should define two match groups and the replace operation looks as follows: \${1}$version\${2}
 -nv|--next-version   (optional) the version to use for prepare-next-dev-cycle -- default: is next minor based on version --prepare-only       (optional) defines whether the release shall only be prepared (i.e. no push, no tag, no prepare-next-dev-cycle) -- default: false